tom-bell/bearing/README.md

 =======

 The Bearing library is for simplifying location based requests into a simple, fluent API.
-All requests are asynchronous and callback to configured listeners
+All requests are asynchronous and callback to configured listeners.

+This is a project for the community.
+All pull requests and bug reports are welcome and encouraged!

 ## Using bearing in your project